PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Experiment

+For personalization, we evaluate model behavior from two complementary perspectives: persona consistency and persona coverage, each measured using a tailored metric.
+Persona consistency reflects whether the generated response logically aligns with the given persona traits.
+To measure this, we use the Consistency Score (C-score) \cite{madotto2019personalizing}, which applies a Natural Language Inference (NLI) model fine-tuned on the Dialogue NLI (DNLI) dataset.
+It classifies the relationship between each persona sentence and the response as entailment, contradiction, or neutral, and aggregates these labels to reward logical consistency and penalize contradictions.
+Persona coverage, on the other hand, assesses how much of the given persona information is reflected in the response.
+This is captured by the Persona Distance (P-score or P-dist) \cite{cho2022personalized}, which computes the minimum cosine distance between the response embedding and persona sentence embeddings using a pretrained encoder.
+This enables detection of implicit personalization beyond exact lexical overlap.

+To assess dialogue quality beyond personalization, we include two coherence metrics.
+The Utterance Entailment Score (UE-Score) \cite{lee2022contextual} uses an NLI model fine-tuned on SNLI to evaluate whether each utterance is logically entailed by its preceding turn.
+The Coherence score from UniEval (Coh-UniEval) provides a model-based judgment of whether the response flows naturally within the broader dialogue context.

+Together, these metrics offer a comprehensive and complementary evaluation: C-score and P-score target alignment with user-specific persona traits, while coherence metrics assess contextual flow and logical progression.
+A response can be coherent yet generic, fluent but ungrounded in the user's identity, highlighting the limits of coherence alone.
+Traditional metrics like BLEU and ROUGE, based on $n$-gram overlap with fixed references, are ill-suited for personalization tasks where valid outputs are diverse and often lexically divergent.
+Our approach instead leverages fine-tuned language models and semantic embedding methods to enable reference-free, context-sensitive evaluation grounded in the user’s persona.

-\textbf{LLMS:} To implement an automatic evaluation pipeline, we chose the instructed versions of LLMs.
-This allows us to automate content extraction from the generated responses, streamlining the post-processing and evaluation modules.
-In this regard, we selected Mistral 7B\footnote{\href{https://mistral.ai/news/announcing-mistral-7b/}{https://mistral.ai/news/announcing-mistral-7b/}}, Qwen2 7B\footnote{\href{https://github.com/QwenLM/Qwen2}{https://github.com/QwenLM/Qwen2}}, and Llamma3.1 8B\footnote{\href{https://llama.meta.com/}{https://llama.meta.com/}} as the three open-source LLMs.
-For the closed-source models, we utilized the GPT series from OpenAI\footnote{\href{https://openai.com/research/gpt}{https://openai.com/research/gpt}}, including GPT-3.5 Turbo, GPT-4 Turbo, and GPT-4o Mini.
+\textbf{LLMS:} To implement an automatic evaluation pipeline, we chose the instructed versions of LLMs, as these models are fine-tuned to better follow structured prompts and format-specific instructions (e.g., JSON or reasoning), which is essential for ensuring consistency and reliability in automated output parsing.
+This also allows us to automate content extraction from the generated responses, streamlining the post-processing and evaluation modules.
+In this regard, we selected Mistral 7B\footnote{\href{https://mistral.ai/news/announcing-mistral-7b/}{https://mistral.ai/news/announcing-mistral-7b/}}, Qwen2 7B\footnote{\href{https://github.com/QwenLM/Qwen2}{https://github.com/QwenLM/Qwen2}}, Gemma 7B\footnote{\href{https://huggingface.co/google/gemma-7b}{https://huggingface.co/google/gemma-7b}} and Llama3.1 8B\footnote{\href{https://llama.meta.com/}{https://llama.meta.com/}} as the four open-source LLMs that were executed on a computing device equipped with an NVIDIA RTX 6000 Ada Generation GPU.
+For the closed-source models, we utilized the GPT series from OpenAI\footnote{\href{https://openai.com/research/gpt}{https://openai.com/research/gpt}}, including GPT-3.5 Turbo, GPT-4 Turbo, and GPT-4o Mini, accessed through OpenAI's official API and Gemini 1.5 Pro\footnote{\href{https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/1-5-pro}{https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/1-5-pro}} from Google AI.